MicrosoftLearning/AI-102-AIEngineer/Instructions/17-object-detection.md

 > **Note**: The Python SDK package includes both training and prediction packages, and may already be installed.

-3. Open the configuration file for your client application (*appsettings.json* for C# or *.env* for Python) and update the configuration values it contains to reflect the endpoint and key for your Custom Vision *prediction* resource, the project ID for the classification project, and the name of your published model (which should be *fruit-detector*).
+3. Open the configuration file for your client application (*appsettings.json* for C# or *.env* for Python) and update the configuration values it contains to reflect the endpoint and key for your Custom Vision *prediction* resource, the project ID for the object detection project, and the name of your published model (which should be *fruit-detector*).
 Save your changes.
 4. Open the code file for your client application (*Program.cs* for C#, *test-detector&period;py* for Python) and review the code it contains, noting the following details:
     - Namespaces from the package you installed are imported
     - The **Main** function retrieves the configuration settings, and uses the key and endpoint to create an authenticated **CustomVisionPredictionClient**.
     - The prediction client object is used to get object detection predictions for the **produce.jpg** image, specifying the project ID and model name in the request.
 The predicted tagged regions are then drawn on the image, and the result is saved as **output.jpg**.
-5. Return the integrated terminal for the **test-detector** folder, and enter the following SDK-specific command to run the program:
+5. Return to the integrated terminal for the **test-detector** folder, and enter the following command to run the program:

 **C#**